alexerdmann/ParadigmDiscovery/README.md

 ## Prerequisites

 This repository was tested using TensorFlow 1.14.
 I *tried* to make the code forwards compatible with TensorFlow 2.0.
-In theory, you *should* only have to comment out line xxx in *Scripts/xxx.py*, though I have not tested this.
+In theory, you *should* only have to comment out line 140 in *Scripts/ANA.py*, though I have not tested this.

 ## Usage